firebase/functions-samples/convert-images/README.md

 The function triggers on upload of any file to the Firebase Functions bucket.

-## Setting up the sample

-Create a Firebase project on the [Firebase Console](https://console.firebase.google.com) and visit the **Storage** tab.

-Replace the placeholder `FIREBASE_STORAGE_BUCKET_NAME` with the name of the Firebase Storage bucket which can be found in the **Storage** tab of your Firebase project's console.
-It is typically of the form `<project-id>.appspot.com`.

 ## Deploy and test

-To test the sample:
+To deploy and test the sample:

+ - Create a Firebase project on the [Firebase Console](https://console.firebase.google.com) and visit the **Storage** tab.
  - Deploy your project using `firebase deploy`
  - Go to the Firebase Console **Storage** tab and upload an image that is not a JPEG, for instance a PNG.
 After a short time an image with the same base name but the `.jpg` extension will be created in the same folder (make sure you refresh the UI to see the new file).